Medical Condition: Diabetes

 If left untreated, the disease can lead to a bevy of side effects centered around a lack of energy and the deterioration of artery strength due to being unable to handle the high sugar density in the blood.
-Over 29 million Americans suffer from a form of diabetes with 1.25 million additional diagnosis occurring each year – diabetes is the seventh most frequent reason for death in the United States.
+Over 29 million Americans suffer from a form of the disease with 1.25 million additional diagnoses occurring each year.
+It is the seventh most frequent reason for death in the United States.

 American Diabetes Association (ADA)

-The American Diabetes Association (ADA) is a leader in the fight against diabetes and provides unparalleled resources to those diagnosed with any form of diabetes.
+The American Diabetes Association (ADA) is a leader in the fight against the disease and provides unparalleled resources to those diagnosed with any form of it.
 With offices located in all 50 states, all Americans have equal access to the resources the organization provides.
 The organization provides credible information to those who need it while offering diagnosed diabetics the community support needed to effectively combat the disease.
-Outside of offering resources to the diagnosed population, the association is also a primary benefactor for diabetes prevention and cure research.
+Outside of offering resources to the diagnosed population, the association is also a primary benefactor for prevention and cure research.

 American Association of Diabetes Educators

-The American Association of Diabetes Educators defines itself as “a multi-disciplinary professional membership organization dedicated to improving diabetes care through innovative education, management and support.”
-With over 14,000 medical professionals incorporating its network, the organization has the resources needed to provide support and education to individuals with diabetes or who are borderline diabetic.
-If properly utilized, diagnosed diabetics can increase their ability to manage or persevere through their diabetes without feeling overwhelmed or helpless.
+The American Association of Diabetes Educators defines itself as “a multi-disciplinary professional membership organization dedicated to improving care through innovative education, management and support.”
+With over 14,000 medical professionals incorporating its network, the organization has the resources needed to provide support and education to individuals with the disease or who are borderline diabetic.
+If properly utilized, diagnosed diabetics can increase their ability to manage or persevere through their disease without feeling overwhelmed or helpless.

 National Institute of Diabetes and Digestive and Kidney Disease (NIDDK)

-The NIDDK is the fifth largest institute of the National Institutes of Health, aiming to support and conduct research on diabetes, kidney disease and the association between the two complications.
-Rather than offering diagnosed diabetics support in handling their disease, the NIDDK is designed to spread science-based information on diabetes and various other complications to those who may desire an expansion of their knowledge base.
+The NIDDK is the fifth largest institute of the National Institutes of Health, aiming to support and conduct research on the two diseases and the association between them.
+Rather than offering diagnosed diabetics support in handling their disease, the NIDDK is designed to spread science-based information on the disease and various other complications to those who may desire an expansion of their knowledge base.
 However, the information provided by the institute is often used by diagnosed diabetics to determine what steps they may need to take after gaining an increased understanding of their condition.